 All pleasure craft made or imported into Canada must have a Hull Serial Number (HIN) affixed to it.
 No character of the HIN is to be less than 6 mm (¼”) in height and width.
 The HIN helps to find lost or stolen boats and boats that are subject to a recall.
 It's 12 digits long, beginning with the Manufacturer’s Identification Code (MIC).
 Example: ABC2AB41G203

 No person shall alter, deface or remove a hull serial number.
-If a vessel is not marked with a hull serial number, the owner of the vessel must make a request for such a number to the builder, manufacturer, rebuilder or importer of the vessel.
-If, despite reasonable efforts that can be proved in writing, the owner of the vessel is unable to obtain a hull serial number from the builder, manufacturer, rebuilder or importer of the vessel, the vessel is not required to be marked with a hull serial number.
+If a boat is not marked with a hull serial number, the owner of the boat must make a request for such a number to the builder, manufacturer, rebuilder or importer of the boat.
+If, despite reasonable efforts that can be proved in writing, the owner of the boat is unable to obtain a hull serial number from the builder, manufacturer, rebuilder or importer of the boat, the boat is not required to be marked with a hull serial number.

 The HIN must also be marked in a second location on the hull, that is either beneath a fitting or an item of hardware or that is on the interior of the vessel and unexposed.

 Hull identification number is an other name for hull serail number